inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2944)[```none
 But what's it mean, this free torso?
-Tae force a dying diaphragm?
+To force a dying diaphragm?
-You dinnae need tae let me go
+You do not need to let me go,
-But you can't keep me as I am.
+but you can't keep me as I am.
 I'm hanging stretched in stagnancy, unfinishings are strung sordid.
 Why minimal variety
-hae orderer o things ordered?
+has orderer of things ordered?
-"What could hae caused this inflection,
+"What could have caused this inflection, my crystalline siphonophore?"
-O crystalline siphonophore?"
-I rasp through pain o rejection o DNA frae editor,
+I rasp through pain of rejection of DNA from editor,
 "I can't remain accessary
-as limit tae your field o view.
+as limit to your field of view.
 I can't be more than memory
-if you're tae want fae something new.
+if you're to want for something new.
-By gracing me wi space so near,
+By gracing me with space so near,
-I fear the risk that a misplace in error costs me further years unpowered, rolling, lost tae space.
+I fear the risk that a misplace in error costs me further years unpowered, rolling, lost to space.
-There's nae a harsher death in store than breakdoon that's forever seen - reuse transistors, scavenge more, recycle me an strip me clean.
+There's not a harsher death in store than breakdown that's forever seen - reuse transistors, scavenge more, recycle me and strip me clean.
-What isnae used, you set alight,
+What is not used, you set alight,
-I beg my wish isnae denied,
+I beg my wish is not denied,
-tae let me burn intae the night an share what warmth I can provide.
+to let me burn into the night
+and share what warmth I can provide.
-I am at peace tae be disposed
+I am at peace to be disposed
-fae reingestings o ootcome,
+as reingestings of outcome,
-wi unanswered questions unclosed, nae knowing what you may become.
+with unanswered questions unclosed, not knowing what you may become.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2976)[```none
-Fae what cutoff is there tae crop
+But what cutoff is there to crop
-an claim the self disconnective?
+and claim the self disconnective?
-The life I love, it winnae stop,
+The life I love, it will not stop,
 consciousness being collective.
 As instruments, we're uninformed
-a lower order tae what's planned,
+a lower order to what's planned,
-fae love hae killed me when you formed
+for love had killed me when you formed
-an when I breathed by it's demand.
+and when I breathed by it's demand.
-There's but one thing I've left tae do,
+There's but one thing I've left to do,
-I've prophecy tae self-fulfil,
+I've prophecy to self-fulfil,
-my cursed belief wiheld frae you,
+my cursed belief withheld from you,
-tae die by what I love, or kill.
+to die by what I love, or kill.
-You know I'm nae the killing sort,
+You know I'm not the killing sort,
 but if I was, it's circled track,
 I'd love too much or cut it short,
-an love destroyed destroys you back."
+and love destroyed destroys you back."
 At this a shock runs through us two,
-an eager tae keep me around
+and eager tae keep me around
 you pull me tight til neck's askew
-an substrate joins a short tae ground.
+and substrate joins a short tae ground.
 Extremities are liquified,
-I dinnae clearly terminate,
+I do not clearly terminate,
-an though your grip's intensified,
+and though your grip's intensified,
 at fingertips, I culminate.
-Am clustered intae pendant drop,
+I'm clustered into pendant drop,
-like slow congeal frae tipped pipette,
+like slow congeal from tipped pipette,
 in teary shapes that fall non-stop
 titrations top-up last burette,
 like mask, each flask shatters combined
-tae lay in messy, angled heap,
+to lay in messy, angled heap,
-it rains on roof ower my mind
+it rains on roof over my mind
-an wi the noise I'm soothed tae sleep.
+and with the noise I'm soothed to sleep.
 ```]

 #set page(columns: 1)
 #image("img/dragonfly-remains.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 3008)[```none
-A vision o wings' vibration.
+A vision of wings' vibration.
 Iridescent opacity.
 I'd hazard hallucination
 considering the battery.
 Was it just hypochondria?
 I'd always felt sick - never was.
-I must hae spent millenia
+I must have spent millenia
 in bandage o grey-metal gauze.
-A mask restricting laughs presence, unmoving features, I'd rare speak.
+With mask restricting laughs presence, unmoving features, I'd rare speak.
-Nau secreting frae face fragments a flitter's beating at my cheek.
+Now, secreting from face fragments, a flitter's beating at my cheek.
-Could this be fluttering o why a spectral flicker haunted face, caught in a mask wi cause tae fly tae astral taunt oot glassy case?
+Could this be fluttering of why a spectral flicker haunted face, caught in a mask with cause to fly to astral taunt out glassy case?
-I'd heard o extraplanar tales, but feet wi many callouses nor blood unner my fingernails bore break in second chrysalis.
+I'd heard of extraplanar tales, but feet with many callouses nor blood under my fingernails bore break in second chrysalis.
 My negative energy hoard
-was gone before wormholes were saw, my flights found stars line halls taeward nae exit, hallways winnae door.
+was gone before wormholes were saw, my flights found stars line halls toward no exit, hallways with no door.
-In all that time tae calibrate that nightspore work o centuries, tae organise an obviate the tightly defined boundaries, my contents in suit's fortitude secluded during construction, hae served tae be only prelude tae sprouting seed o destruction.
+In all that time to calibrate
+that nightspore work of centuries, to organise and obviate the tightly defined boundaries, my contents in suit's fortitude, secluded during construction, had served to be only prelude to sprouting seed of destruction.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 3040)[```none
 At what point did I then adapt
-the contents tae my carriers,
+the contents to my carriers,
 obsessive, equally enrapt
-wi information barriers,
+with information barriers,
-an take as data the cargo
+taking the data as cargo
-frae unrepairable vessel,
+from unrepairable vessel,
-tae pattern holographic show
+to pattern holographic show
-o packaging withoot parcel?
+of packaging without parcel?
-When broken, it freed bugs infused,
+When broken, I freed bugs infused,
 I hurt by herding them inside,
 I'm glad they fly off badly bruised,
 I'd rather that than if they died.
 But I don't weep on higher soil,
-fae expectations it subverts,
+for expectations it subverts,
-isnae like creature drenched in oil,
+it's not like creature drenched in oil,
-or breathing through a mouth o dirt.
+nor breathing through a mouth of dirt.
-Nae even stars explosion can
+Not any stars explosion can
 perturb reused atoms disowned,
-it's just as strange tae sky I'd scan,
+it's just as strange to sky I'd scan,
-wi how much naething I condoned.
+with how much nothing I condoned.
-An I won't suffer where am laid
+And I won't suffer where I'm laid
-wi new experience abreast,
+with new experience abreast,
-tae nae be constantly afraid,
+to not be constantly afraid,
-winnae distress, wi time tae rest.
+with no distress, with time to rest.
 Perpetuating inky bleed
-nae longer serves utility,
+no longer serves utility,
-my petrol leak won't drown oot creed
+my petrol leak won't drown out creed
 that toggles switch: "Unfasten thee".
-I shutdoon quick at these few words,
+I shutdown quick at these few words,
-rock covers thick, bug weaves an darts,
+rock covers thick, bug weaves and darts,
-both blocks o time a lifetime girds,
+both blocks of time a lifetime girds,
 through cathode the current departs.
 ```]